 In 1976, the Homestead Act was repealed with the passage of the Federal Land Policy and Management Act, which stated “public lands be retained in Federal ownership.”
 The act authorized the U.S. Bureau of Land Management to manage federal lands.
 Homesteading was still allowed for another decade in Alaska, until 1986.

-In 1974, a Vietnam veteran and native Californian named Kenneth Deardorff filed a homestead claim on 80 acres of land on the Stony River in southwestern Alaska.
+In 1974, a Vietnam War veteran and native of California named Kenneth Deardorff filed a homestead claim on 80 acres of land on the Stony River in southwestern Alaska.
 After fulfilling all the requirements of the act and living and working on the land for over a decade, Deardorff received his patent in May 1988.
 He was the last person to receive the title to land claimed under the Civil War-era act.

 Today, the Homestead National Historical Park outside Beatrice, Nebraska, commemorates the Homestead Act.
 Why the tiny midwest town?
 That’s where Daniel Freeman, deemed the first homesteader to file a claim (on Jan.
 1, 1863) by the Department of the Interior, established his homestead site.